lmotta/toggleactivelayer_plugin/wiki.md

 * **Define a layer or a group for Toggle Active Layer Tool :**
 Select a layer or a group and active the tool.
-\* If it's a group, it needs to be visible.
+\* The selected item needs to be visible.
 ![alt-text-1](doc/select_layer.png "Select a layer")

 * **Active the tool :**
-Click and hold the left button of mouse, when you release the button, will change the visibility.
+Click and hold the left button of mouse, the visibility this item will change automatic, when you release the button, will stop the visibility changes.
 ![alt-text-1](doc/toggle.gif "Action")